boldbi/bold-bi-docs/docs/faq/how-to-show-raw-data-in-grid-widget.md

 # How to Show the Raw Data in the Grid widget

-The Bold BI Application supports **displaying the data without grouping** the column.
+The Bold BI Application supports **displaying the data without grouping** the columns.

-Follow these steps to achieve this requirement:
+Follow these steps to meet this requirement:

 1. Drag and drop the columns in the Measures and Dimensions field.

 ![Drag and drop table in measure and dimention field](/static/assets/faq/images/drag-and-drop-columns.png)

-2. The values of the chosen columns are grouped before choosing the option to display raw data in the Grid Widget.
+2. The values of the selected columns are grouped before selecting the option to display raw data in the Grid Widget.

 ![grouped columns in grid widget](/static/assets/faq/images/group-columns-in-grid-widget.png)